Introduction to Prudence Concept in Accounting

 Some of the disadvantages are given below:

-- It doubts the revenue-collecting ability of the organization and thus it fears to record the revenue.
+- It doubts the revenue-collecting ability of the organization and thus it fears recording the revenue.

-- Prudence is favoured only towards the liabilities and expenses side.
+- Prudence is favored only towards the liabilities and expenses side.

 - Provision is a matter of management judgment and thus, they may reflect excess provisions even if not required though.